 How does lightning occur?

 When water on the ground is heated, it evaporates and rises as water vapor.
 As it rises, it condenses into tiny particles of water that gather to form clouds.
 The water droplets in higher levels of the clouds condense into tiny particles of ice because the temperature is colder compared to the lower portions of the cloud.

 Many clouds can join together to form bigger clouds loaded with water and ice.
 The small ice particles constantly bump against each other due to wind forces and develop positive and negative charges.

-Positive charges are concentrated on the top of the cloud, and the negative charges that are lighter gathers at the bottom of the cloud.
-When this happens, the positive charges on the ground are attracted to the negative charges at the clouds' bottom.
+Positive charges are concentrated on the top of the cloud, and the negative charges that are lighter gather at the bottom of the cloud.
+When this happens, the positive charges on the ground are attracted to the negative charges at the bottom of the cloud.

 The ground electrical charges concentrate on tall objects such as a single tree, pole, or mountain.
 The negative charges escape from the cloud and try to reach the positive charges on the ground, and when they connect, lightning strikes the ground.

 When lightning strikes from the cloud to the ground, it pierces through the surrounding air and opens up an empty channel for a second.
 Once the lightning fades, the air collapses back into the channel, causing a huge sound wave that we hear as thunder.